E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 📡

-Software licensing, know-how transfer, data services, telecommunications, digital platforms with U.S. clients.
+Software licensing, know-how transfer, data services, telecommunications, digital platforms with U.S. clients qualify under the E-1 visa.

 🚚

-Freight transportation services, cross-border logistics, customs brokerage between your country and the U.S. Especially relevant at the northern border for Mexicans.
+Freight services, cross-border logistics, customs brokerage between your country and the U.S. Especially relevant for Mexican northern-border traders.

 🏦

-International banking, cross-border financial advisory, insurance, international investments with active flow between your country and the U.S.
+International banking, cross-border financial advisory, insurance, and investments with active flow between your country and the U.S.

 🎬